Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

+3.93
+- Fixed: When With AI is enabled do not delete UAV AI

 3.92
 - Changed: The following is available either in ranked mode or/and if extDB3 with a SQL database is running (uses points from d_ranked_a)
            * Players get extra score for transporting others